 3) PEN TIP POSITION

-In this photo I have the end of the pen tip right on the edge of the line.
-The rest of the pen should be angled OVER the area you will be burning.
-This produces a line with really sharp, crisp, clean edges.
+In this photo I have the end of the pen tip right on the edge of the sphere line.
+The rest of the pen should be angled over the area you will be burning; in this case that is the sphere.
+This is what I frequently refer to as optimal position.

 How you place or position the pen can create objects that appear in or out of focus.

 Look at this photo from my Dewy Leaf mini project.
-This project shows leaves that have clearly defined edges and leaves that are softer with less distinct edges.
-This was accomplished by strategically using both pen tip placement positions.
+This project shows leaves that have clearly defined edges.
+Then there are leaves with softer with less distinct edges.
+Lastly, there are leaves that are semi-leaf shapes.
+The less defined the leaves are, the further into the background they appear.

-There are 4 basic burn methods I use in my artwork; Circular Motion, Uniform strokes, Pull-away strokes, and Zigzags.
+There are four basic burn methods I use in my artwork; circular motion, uniform strokes, pull away strokes, and zigzags.
 No matter which burn method is used, the heat, hand speed, and pen angle all affect how the burn looks.
 For example, burning Zigzags using the razor edge of the shader will look a lot different than using the flat of the shader.
-Of the 4 burn methods, circular motion is the one I use most often, so I’ll start with that one.
+Of the four burn methods, circular motion is the one I use most often, so I’ll start with that one.

 CIRCULAR MOTION

 Circular motion is what I use to transition darkness levels and create an assortment of textures.
-Just like it sounds, the burn method is created by literally moving your hand in a circle while burning.
+The burn stroke is just like it sounds.
+It is created by literally moving your hand in a circle while burning.

 This photo shows a highly exaggerated example of circular motion, but, as you can see, I am literally burning a chain of tiny circles.

-My last example is the rocks I created in the Christ of the Mines artwork.
-Each individual rock gets several layers of circular motion.
-The first layer covers the entire surface and each layer after that adds irregularities and random darker spots.
+The first layer covers the entire surface.
+The a second layer is added to create irregularities and random darker spots.
 The crevasses between the rocks are burned in very dark and this gives each rock very defined edges.
+Truth be told, I often add several layers to build up the texture.

 UNIFORM STROKES